 Attend any of our activities to determine which ones fit your interests and schedule.

-4. Co-sponsorship is encouraged, but can present problems of perceived bias, especially if the other organization is identified with a particular point of view or endorses candidates before the election.
+5. Co-sponsorship can present problems of perceived bias, especially if the other organization is identified with a point of view or endorses candidates before the election.
 If LWV ABC's name is on a project, be certain that League guidelines for non-partisanship and fairness are agreed upon ahead of time and followed.
 If the group has endorsed issues or candidates before the forum, League should decline to be involved.
 Explain that we are concerned about even the possible appearance of endorsement.